Formal-Systems-Laboratory/fsl.cs.illinois.edu/teaching/2024/cs522/index.md

     following exercises to warm-up (but please do not include them as part of your HW1 submission): Exercise 30; Exercise 32; Exercise 33; Exercise 35;
     Exercise 36.
 All at pages 80/81.

+-   ### HW2 (due Thursday, February 15, AoE) {#hw2}

+    The following exercises related to denotational semantics are from the book material above: Exercises 80, 81, 82 (page 168; write these up on paper, or in a PDF); Exercise 83 (page 169; do it only in Maude, that is, *not* on paper, by modifying [the provided Maude code for HW2](CS522-Spring-2024-Maude-HW2.zip)).

+-   [Book material on IMP++: Challenging Big-Step SOS, Small-Step SOS, and Denotational Semantics](CS522-Spring-2024-IMP++.pdf)